 A: On a periodic basis (e.g. Intraday, daily, or weekly) if a security satisfies our rules we will send out an email or Tweet notifying our members of a mechanical Buy or Sell Signals.
-These securities are listed on the “Open Positions” page.
+These securities are listed on the “Current Positions” page.

 Q: Mark G. writes “I’ve been following your trades for couple of months now and so far love the system.
 Some of your recent analysis had Reward/Risk criteria and I wonder if you have definition of poor Reward/Risk documented somewhere on the site.”

 A: Thank you for writing, Mark.
 Reward / Risk should be at least 2:1 on every trade.
 If you Buy an Investment at $12, for a re-test of Highs at $14, the Reward potential could be $2, or 16.7%.
 If you have a Stop at $11.5, you are risking $0.50.
 So Reward / Risk is $2 / $0.50 = 4:1 odds… EXCELLENT!

 Q: I am wondering how you find stocks for the site?
 What are your requirements for finding such stocks?

 A: We use the Advanced Scan on StockCharts.com… We scan for average Volume > 1000000, and Relative Strength > 90.

 Q: How do I get Charts on stocks I already own?

 A: The chart widget shown on the Chart page provides quotes for any stock, ETF, etc. Enter the Symbol of the Investment that you want, to see the real time data.
 The widget allows you to add technical indicators, change the time interval, compare with other stocks, indices and even save/print the chart or tweet.
 In addition to the real time chart widget provided by TradingView.com, you can also view daily and weekly charts from StockCharts.